By Jacob Dinezon

 When I turned four, they handed me over to a Rebbe in cheder.
-Perhaps at that time, there were good teachers in Zhager who taught the older children; for the little boys in cheder, particularly the children from the pious class and the well off, to which my parents belonged, there was no proper teacher.
+Perhaps at that time, there were good teachers in Zhager who taught the older children; for the little boys in cheder, particularly the children from the pious class and the well-off, to which my parents belonged, there was no proper teacher.

-At that time, there was a good teacher who knew a lot of grammar whose students learned a different sort of Hebrew.
+At that time, there was a good teacher who knew a lot of grammar and whose students learned a different sort of Hebrew.
 This was the well-known teacher Kalman Marienhof.
-(He will be mentioned in my recollections in “Yud”).
-As the Preacher from Kelm said from the center in the synagogue, “Hell was always open under him.”
+(He will be mentioned in my recollections in Yud).
+As the Preacher from Kelm said from the center of the synagogue, “Hell was always open under him.”
 Only the “German” students studied with him.
 Those whose fathers were already wearing short jackets, long pants, and weighted boots.
 Some even had trimmed beards.
 You could not even pay my father to send me to such a cheder.
 They sent me to the pious teachers but, forgive me, I had no luck with them.

 I remember my first teacher as if in a dream.
 His name was Ayzik Hertze’s.
 That is all I remember, not his cheder nor the Torah he taught me.
 It seems to me that right after I began with him, I got sick with measles, and when I recovered, they did not send me back there.

 My second teacher was called “Wolf the Pecker.”
 They said that instead of beating the children with rods, he had a large rooster.
-When he wanted to beat a little boy, he would lay the boy down on a bench, toss some grains on the spot where he would have whipped, and let the rooster peck at the grains.
+When he wanted to beat a little boy, he would lay the boy down on a bench, toss some grains on the spot where he would have used the whip, and let the rooster peck at the grains.
 This hurt more than the heaviest rods.